 - Cocla Canyon 2 Day/1 NightTour

 - Colca Canyon 3 Day Cabanaconde

 Trekking itineraries are specially designed for adventure travellers who want to go to the extra mile of the Colca Canyon.

-The Trekking paths have been used since the pre-inca period and are still used today by the local population in 2, 3 or 4 days.
+The Trekking paths into the Colca Canyon have been used since the pre-inca period and are still used today by the local population in 2, 3 or 4 days.

 Because the Colca is the world’s second deepest canyon in the world, a smidgeon shallower than near neighbor, the Cotahuasi, and twice as deep as the more famous Grand Canyon in the United States.
 Colca is replete with history, culture, ruins, tradition and customs.